mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

 ## 2018
 ### July
+* New section on [source control](/source-control.html) page and resources for mono vs multi repo debate.
 * Added a new section and additional [Vim](/vim.html) links.
 * Added even more [Emacs](/emacs.html) resources and a new section for Elisp resources, the programming language used to customize the editor.